banesullivan/scooby/README.md

           7.5.0 : IPython
           3.1.0 : matplotlib

-  RUH-ROH!
   These modules were either unavailable or the version attribute is unknown:

     unavailable : foo